 The tribunal's final conclusion was all of two paragraphs long, "placing the entire blame for the disaster on Germany" (Ramsey, p.
 154), with a ten-page addendum exonerating everybody in sight (Preston, p.
 330). ***

 In defence of Captain Turner, we should probably note that, although very experienced overall, and a former captain of the Lusitania, he had little wartime experience on the refitted Lusitania; her previous captain, David Dow, had had something of a breakdown shortly before the final voyage (Preston, p.
 110; PeekeEtAl, p.
-48).
+48; Larson, pp. 20-21, says that he refused to accept responsibility for the safety of passengers in enemy-patrolled waters).
 Turner in fact sent a number of letters complaining of the Lusitania's state, and saying he would not sail her again unless the problems were repaired.

 On the other hand, these problems do not appear to have contributed to her demise (except perhaps for a minor problem with her ballasting).
 And Turner had told a reporter before the sailing, "It's the best joke I've heard in many days, this talk of torpedoing theLusitania" (Preston, p.
 108).
 He may have simply been trying to calm nervous potential passengers -- but it sounds like complacency.
 Especially since he generally disliked having anything to do with the passengers, whom he once called "bloody monkeys" (Preston, p.
 108).
 In fact, Turner requested the services of an assistant in this regard; he was assigned Staff Captain John Anderson to deal with the passengers (PeekeEtAl, pp. 50-51).